 4. Certified Public Accountant

 A Certified Public Accountant (CPA) supports corporations, organizations, or individuals with tax and financial statement planning.
-To become CPA, professionals must pass the Uniform Certified Public Accountant Exam and fulfill continuing professional education (CPE) requirements.
+To become a CPA, professionals must pass the Uniform Certified Public Accountant Exam and fulfill continuing professional education (CPE) requirements.

 What does a Certified Public Accountant do?